Atalopedes campestris: Distribution and habitat

-This skipper is common in the southern United States ranging south through Mexico and Central America to Colombia, Venezuela, Ecuador, and Brazil.
-During the warmer North American months, it can be found in northern parts of North America up to Montana, Washington, and New York excluding most of the Rocky Mountains.
-One was sighted and photographed in southern Manitoba, Canada, on July 11, 2015.
-Strays have been reported in British Columbia, Canada, three times, once each in 1937, 1953, and 1960.

 Atalopedes campestris can be found in open, disturbed areas such as roadsides, lawns, pastures, parks, oil fields, and landfills.

 It had been observed that the sachem expanded its range northward rapidly during the beginning of the 21st century.
 A study by Crozier shows that this expansion is due to the winter warming trend of climate change rather than evolution of cold tolerance for this species.

 Life cycle

 The sachem butterfly undergoes fours stages of complete metamorphosis:

 Eggs

 Eggs are greenish-white and are laid singly on or near the host plant leaves.
 The height of the egg is 0.9–1.0 mm.
 The width of the egg is 0.6–0.7 mm.
 The egg has polygonal sculpturing on its surface.

 Larvae

 The Atalopedes campestris larva (or caterpillar) goes through five stages called instars.
 Each caterpillar must shed its exoskeleton in order to grow.
 Differences between instars can be seen in altered body proportions, colors, patterns, changes in the number of body segments, or head width.

 Larvae of the Family Hesperiidae "have a head, three thoracic segments, and ten abdominal segments."
 Each segment in the thorax has a pair of true legs.
 Segments three to six and ten in the abdomen have prolegs.
 Respiration openings, called spiracles, can be found on the first segment of the thorax and segments one to eight of the abdomen.

 The last abdominal segment, segment ten, features an anal comb.
 The anal comb is shaped like a fan and located near the anus to launch the caterpillar excrement, or frass, away from the caterpillar.
 Sometimes the frass is propelled several feet away.

 The sachem caterpillar's head is black.
 Its body is dark olive green with black dots or bumps and a dark dorsal line.
 The legs are brown.
 The length of the larvae in the last instar varies from 18 to 40 mm.

 The larvae construct nests made of a host plant leaf (or leaves) and silk that they excrete.
 They build new shelters as they grow and move through their different instars.
 The larvae spend most of their lives in these shelters.